-We do not use Rosewood, Sandalwood or Frankincense essential oils because they come from plants that are endangered or becoming scarce due to over harvesting.
+Since Rosewood, Sandalwood, and Frankincense essential oils come from plants that are endangered or becoming scarce due to over-harvesting, we will only use these essential oils if they come from sustainably managed forests.
 We are committed to using essential oils that are grown and harvested in an ecologically and socially responsible manner.

 For more information please read "Will The Use of Pure Botanical Essential Oils Deplete Natural Resources?"

 Some essential oils are just too pricey.
-The price of essential oils is based on their availability, ease of extraction and how much plant material is needed to produce the oil.
-For examples, it takes 100 pounds of neroli (orange) blossoms to make 1 pound of neroli essential oil.
+The price of essential oils is based on their availability, ease of extraction, and how much plant material is needed to produce the oil.
+For example, it takes 100 pounds of neroli (orange) blossoms to make 1 pound of neroli essential oil.

-Be suspicious of companies selling soap with high-priced essential oils without an expensive price-tag.
-There is no requirement to list all of the ingredients used in the manufacture of soap.
-Companies can mix a small amount of essential oil, like neroli, with the fragrance oil and still claim that the product is "scented with pure neroli essential oil."
+Be suspicious of companies selling soap and other skincare products that supposedly contain high-priced essential oils without an expensive price-tag.
+First of all, there is no requirement to list all of the ingredients used in the manufacture of soap.
+Even for personal care products companies can mix a small amount of essential oil, like neroli, with the fragrance oil and still claim that the product is "scented with pure neroli essential oil."